AidanGuarniere/professional-portfolio/README.md

 # Professional Portfolio

 ## User Story
-This portfolio was made to catalogue some of my favorite projects for any interested parties, be it employers or colleagues.
+This portfolio was made to catalogue some of my previous projects and information for any interested parties, be it employers or colleagues.
 I focused on the use of CSS Grid and Flexbox in order to achieve my desired layout.

 ## Technologies Used
 - HTML